Frequently Asked Questions

 In the simplest language, what does Plum do?

-We help people form groups who are interested in co-ownership, and then we get them Realtor Ready by solving all of the hard things upfront (building the right legal agreements, agreeing to house rules, setting up the budget, understanding the maintenance schedule, fairly allocating vacation days, etc).
+We help people form groups who are interested in co-ownership, and then we get them Realtor Ready by solving all of the hard things upfront (building the right legal agreements, agreeing to house rules, setting up the budget, understanding how maintenance works, fairly allocating vacation days, etc).

 Once the group has bought a vacation home together, we make it easy to manage that property with maintenance schedules, concierge services, vacation scheduling, streamlining the finances (including the reserve fund!), and we even offer dispute resolution for that occasional disagreement about whether to buy a hot tub (or other major expenditure)!